pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`shapes`

-This code demonstrates the use of classes and inheritance in Python to create a simple animation of multiple shapes (rectangles, ellipses, and lines) on the screen using the Arcade library.
-Each shape is defined as a class with methods for drawing and moving.
-By utilizing classes, the code achieves a clean and organized way to manage and animate multiple objects simultaneously, showcasing the power of object-oriented programming for game development and interactive visual applications.
+The provided Python code demonstrates the use of object-oriented programming (OOP), specifically class inheritance and instance methods, to create and manipulate shapes within the Arcade graphics library.
+A parent class "Shape" is defined, with child classes "Ellipse", "Rectangle", and "Line" inheriting its properties.
+Additionally, it shows how to use lists to manage and manipulate multiple instances of objects (in this case, shapes) simultaneously.
+The code also exemplifies how to use the Arcade window methods for game state updating and rendering.
+A "MyGame" class is defined which inherits from the arcade.Window class, and overrides the on_update and on_draw methods to update the position of the shapes and draw them respectively.
+The script creates randomly sized, colored, and placed shapes that move in random directions, providing an understanding of how to create basic animations with multiple objects in Arcade.

 shape_list_demo_1.py
 --------------------